 On the ward, you will be welcomed and registered.
 One of the nursing staff will take your blood pressure, pulse and temperature as a routine procedure along with blood samples.
-A Dosimetrist from the Medical Physics Department will visit you to explain the procedure for giving the treatment.
+A dosimetrist from the radiotherapy physics department will visit you to explain the procedure for giving the treatment.
 A doctor will need to see you to check that you have stopped your medication on the day as requested and to explain the treatment and possible side effects.